Test automation is an extremely large and complex topic, wouldn’t you agree?

 Finally, another great benefit of writing small tests is that they will run quicker when parallelized…

 If all of your tests run in one minute max and you have one hundred tests, then throwing one hundred VMs at that suite means that you can have feedback in one minute.
 However, if you have even a single test that runs in ten minutes, then applying the same number of VMs will return you results in ten minutes.
 That’s a 10X decrease in speed to feedback.
-Fast feedback loops are critical in test automation.
+Fast feedback loops are critical to achieving continuous delivery.

-The total automated suite feedback time will be as slow as your slowest test
+The total automated suite feedback time will be as fast as your slowest test

 By the way, I have seen automated tests that take 30 – 90 minutes to execute.
 These tests are extremely annoying to run because they take so long.
 Even worse, I’ve never seen such a test produce valuable feedback in my entire career.
 Only false positives.